We’re one big family in Scouting, and that’s true in times of joy and times of sorrow.

 The love came from outside the council, too.
-In August, the National Capital Area christened its newest 22-foot sailboat the Benjamin Chase.
+BSA Chief Scout Executive Wayne Brock presented the boys’ parents with the Spirit of the Eagle award, and in August, the National Capital Area christened its newest 22-foot sailboat the Benjamin Chase.

 Steven and Rebecca Kowalski and David and Francine Wheeler have been overwhelmed by the response from the Scouting family, and they wrote this letter, which Vogl asked me to share with you: